mvysny/mvysny.github.io/_posts/2017-11-15-vaadin-and-kotlin-coroutines.md

 * the block looks like just a regular synchronous code, but suddenly out of nowhere completely another thread may continue the execution (after the coroutine is resumed).
 That's not something we can easily attune our mental model to.
 * They're not easy to grok.

-*Just* disadvantages, what the hell?
-I can do pausing with threads already, simply by calling `wait()` or locks or semaphores etc; so what's the big fuss?
+*Just* disadvantages, what the hell, why should I even bother?
+I can already do pausing with threads (simply by calling `wait()`, or with locks or semaphores etc); so what's the big fuss?

 The important difference is that at the suspension point, the coroutine *detaches* from the thread - it saves its call stack, the state of the variables and bails out, allowing the thread to do something else, or even terminate.
 When the coroutine is resumed later on, it can pick any thread to restore the stack+state in, and continue execution.

 Aha!
 Now this is something we can't do with threads.

 ## The Blocking Dialogs

+Important note: In this text, **Blocking** will always refer to an actual old-school Thread that is blocked (sleeping/waiting for lock/etc).

 The coroutines suspend at suspension functions, and we can resume them as we see fit, say, from a button click handler.
 Consider the following Vaadin click handler:

 ```kotlin
 deleteButton.addClickListener { e ->